 Nutrition and Exercise Studies for Breast Cancer

 An active lifestyle and a healthy diet can help you feel more energetic, control your weight, help you sleep better, and reduce your risk of many diseases.
-Researchers at UC San Diego Moores Cancer Center are interested in discovering the effects of innovative diet and exercise programs on breast cancer survivors as well as women who are at risk for breast cancer.
+Researchers at UC San Diego Health are interested in discovering the effects of innovative diet and exercise programs on breast cancer survivors as well as women who are at risk for breast cancer.

 Select a study below to find out if you're eligible, and to see details and contact information.